Regularity properties of $k$-Brjuno and Wilton functions: Behaviour of the truncated real Brjuno function and the truncated real Wilton function

 with $m_r\ge 2$ when $q_{j}>1$.
 (Of course this can correspond to the $r$th principal convergent of a number whose continued fraction expansion starts with $[m_0;m_1,\ldots, m_r,\ldots]$.)
 With this we can define the truncated real Brjuno function by

 and the truncated real Wilton function by

 Before stating the results of this section, we also introduce the notation $x_j=\Gauss^j(x)$ for $x\in (0,1)$.
-This enables us to state the next two lemmas which are analogs to \cite[Lemma 5.20]{MMY3}. \begin{lem} For each $k\in\N$ there exists $C_k>0$ such that for all $x\in (0,1)$ and $r\in \N$, we have
+This enables us to state the next lemma which is an analog to \cite[Lem.~5.20]{MMY3}. \begin{lem} For each $k\in\N$ there exists $C_k>0$ such that for all $x\in (0,1)$ and $r\in \N$, we have

 and

 \end{lem}

 \begin{proof} To ease notation we write in the following $p_r$ and $q_r$ instead of $p_r(x)$ and $q_r(x)$ when the dependence on $x$ is clear.
 If $r=1$, then